Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

-1.  **`git clone --bare ...`**: A **bare clone** is the standard way to migrate a repository.
-It downloads the Git database (all branches, tags, and full commit history) without checking out the actual source files into a working directory.
+1.  **`git clone --bare ...`**: A **bare clone** is the standard way to migrate a repository
+    * It downloads the Git database (all branches, tags, and full commit history) without checking out the actual source files into a working directory.
 This ensures you have every piece of data from the GitHub source ready for transfer.
 2.  **`cd project1.git`**: When you perform a bare clone, Git creates a folder named `<repository-name>.git`.
 You must navigate into this directory to execute the subsequent push command.
 3.  **`git push --mirror ...`**: The **`--mirror`** flag is crucial for migration.
-It tells Git to push every single branch, tag, and reference from your local bare clone to the destination Azure Repos URL.
+  * It tells Git to push every single branch, tag, and reference from your local bare clone to the destination Azure Repos URL.
 After this command finishes, the Azure Repos repository will be an exact replica of the original GitHub repository.

-### Question #27
+### Question #24

 You have a GitHub repository that contains the code for an app named App1.

 App1 depends on a library of functions from a repository at https://github.com/contoso/afeed.

-You need to keep a clone of the afeed repository as a subdirectory of the App1 repository.
+**You need to keep a clone of the afeed repository as a subdirectory of the App1 repository.**

 How should you complete the Git command?

 To answer, drag the appropriate values to the correct targets.
 Each value may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.